 Bohgaki et al (2011) Genomic instability, defective spermatogenesis, immunodeficiency, and cancer in a mouse model of the RIDDLE syndrome.
 PLoS Genet 7 e1001381 PMID: 21552324

 Do you know of a great paper that uses NU 7441 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for NU 7441